chihebabid/DSS-Checker/README.md

 --dot-output                Save the output graph in a dot file --txt-output                Save the output graph in a formatted text file
 ```
+## Sample

+In order to check the LTL property contained in file `Formulas/ERK1.ltl` on the Petri net model of file `Models/ERK1/ERK1.pn`, one should copy these files in the same localisation of the executable and execute the following command:

+`./distributedstatespace --file ERK1.pn --mc ERK1.LTL`